cohorts form households.

 Chicago Cohort III

-A cohort brings together 8 to 15 household representatives over 5 weeks to discuss, design, and build dining tables as social infrastructure, activate them at home, and offer testimony through photography.
+Each cohort brings together 4 to 15 people over a 7-week period to discuss, design, and build dining tables for their homes, and share what happens around them.
 Together, cohort tables reestablish the household as a civic unit — a place where connection, belonging, and public life take shape.

 Time Commitment

-Cohorts meet Saturday morning and 2 evenings of the week for 4 weeks.
-In the 5th week, tables are installed, activated by households, and documented by a photographer.
+Cohorts meet 2-3 times a week for 7 weeks.
+In the final week, tables are installed, activated by households, and documented.

 Materials + Support

-Cohorts are provided with lumber & hardware, guided design and build support, strategies for table activation, table installation, and documentation.
+Cohorts are provided with lumber, hardware, guided design and build support, delivery, and documentation.

 4-Step Arc